 Interactive Constructs vs. Non-Interactive Constructs

 There are two main types of zero-knowledge proofs in use today.
 The first strategy is known as interactive zero-knowledge proofs.
 This is the original version of the concept.
-It requires the two parties to exchange data multiple times until a certain certainty percentage can be verified.
+The two parties must exchange data multiple times until a certain certainty percentage can be verified.
 This technique is highly effective; however, it does reveal the parties involved in the equation.

-Non-interactive constructs take the zero-knowledge-proof concept a step further by eliminating the parties’ need to communicate directly.
+Non-interactive constructs take the zero-knowledge-proof concept further by eliminating the parties’ need to communicate directly.
 This approach is fairly new and is mostly used within the blockchain sector.
-In most instances, this approach relies on an initial setup phase that generates a common reference string.
+This approach often relies on an initial setup phase that generates a common reference string.

 Zero-Knowledge Proofs in Cryptocurrency

 Zero-knowledge proofs have found a home in the crypto sector as of late.
-These protocols are ideally suited for the cryptographic structures found in today’s blockchains.
-Early cryptocurrencies didn’t offer anything similar, and it led to issues such as theft and fraud.
+This is because these protocols are ideally suited for the cryptographic structures found in today’s blockchains.
+Unfortunately, early cryptocurrencies didn’t offer anything similar, leading to issues such as theft and fraud.

 Z-Cash was the first cryptocurrency to utilize zero-knowledge proofs effectively, thanks to the network’s revolutionary zk-SNARK protocols.
 Notably, zk-SNARK stands for Zero-Knowledge Succinct Non-Interactive Argument of Knowledge.
-This next-gen protocol provides users with a new level of privacy that was previously not possible.
+This next-gen protocol provides users with a new level of privacy that was previously impossible.

 The Future of Zero-Knowledge Proofs

 One of the biggest areas of development for zero-knowledge proofs is identity verification.
-There has been a steady rise in both major institutional and government level hacks and identity fraud.
-The use of zero-knowledge proofs could help to alleviate these concerns because they would provide fewer attack vectors.
-Every time you provide your personal information, that data remains on a third-party system.
+There has been a steady rise in major institutional and government-level hacks and identity fraud.
+Using zero-knowledge proofs could help alleviate these concerns because they would provide fewer attack vectors.
+However, that data remains on a third-party system whenever you provide personal information.
 If this system gets compromised, you are also left open to attack.

 Zero-knowledge proofs could prevent these security risks by eliminating the need to provide this information in the first place.
-Imagine going to your doctor’s office, and instead of showing an ID or filling out a registration form, you provided zero-knowledge proof.
-You could prove you were who you say you are, and you would not have to worry about the office’s security precautions.
+For example, imagine going to your doctor’s office.
+Instead, you provided zero-knowledge proof of showing an ID or filling out a registration form; you could prove you were who you said you were; You would not have to worry about the office’s security precautions.
 This same approach is now seeing growing adoption in the medical field and other systems that traditionally hold a lot of personal info.

 Zero-Knowledge Proofs – A Brighter Future for Users

 Zero-knowledge proofs provide a glimmer of hope in an increasingly hostile digital environment.
-They may be the key to protecting citizens’ vital data from state-organized hackers and expanding international cyber warfare.
+Moreover, they may be the key to protecting citizens’ vital data from state-organized hackers and expanding international cyber warfare.
 At the very least, they play a crucial role in protecting blockchains and other digital networks.
-For these reasons, you can expect to see further integration of these helpful systems across multiple industries.
+For these reasons, you can expect further integration of these helpful systems across multiple industries.